-He has been a member of the Haddonfield Symphony, Sarasota Opera Orchestra and the Walt Disney World Orchestra.
-He has also appeared with numerous other orchestras including the: Charleston Symphony, Chicago Civic Orchestra, Concertante di Chicago, Florida Orchestra, Fort Wayne Philharmonic, Kalamazoo Symphony, New World Symphony, Orlando Philharmonic, Sarasota Orchestra, and Windsor.
-He has participated in numerous summer festivals including the National Repertory Orchestra, the Music Academy of the West in Santa Barbara, and Lake George Opera in Saratoga, New York.
+As an orchestral musician he has been a member of the Haddonfield Symphony, Sarasota Opera Orchestra and the Walt Disney World Orchestra.
+He has also appeared with numerous other orchestras including the: Charleston Symphony (SC), Chicago Civic Orchestra, Concertante di Chicago, Florida Orchestra, Fort Wayne Philharmonic, Kalamazoo Symphony, New World Symphony, Orlando Philharmonic, Sarasota Orchestra, and Windsor Symphony (Ontario).
+He has also participated in numerous summer festivals including the National Repertory Orchestra, the Music Academy of the West in Santa Barbara, and Lake George Opera in Saratoga, New York.

-Currently he serves on the faculty of Virginia Tech in Blacksburg, Virginia.
-Prior to this appointment he taught for five years at Bethune-Cookman University in Daytona Beach, Florida where he was awarded the Bethune-Cookman University Excellence in University and Community Service award.
-He is a founding member of the PEN Trio (www.PENtrio.com), which regularly tours throughout the United States and is represented by Price Rubin & Partners.
+Dr. Paglialonga is on the faculty of Virginia Tech in Blacksburg, Virginia.
 During the summer months he is on faculty at Blue Lake Fine Arts Camp in Twin Lake, Michigan where he frequently performs both with the Festival Orchestra and in various chamber music groups.
+He also serves as the Editor for the International Clarinet Association’s E-Newsletter.
 Dr. Paglialonga is a Gonzalez artist and performs exclusively on Gonzalez GD reeds.